 7. The Trial

-If the parties can’t resolve their issues or come to a settlement at the pre-trial conference, then a trial will be necessary.
+If the parties cannot resolve their issues or come to a settlement at the pre-trial conference, a trial will be necessary.
 At trial, the plaintiff and defendant may choose to make opening statements and are provided with an opportunity to introduce to the judge or jury their case.
-The opening statement is when the parties explain what they are trying to prove throughout the trial.
+The opening statement is when the parties explain what they will be trying to prove throughout the trial.

 Headquartered on Bay St. in Toronto, Chand & Co., serves valued clients all across the province of Ontario and beyond.
-Our firm specializes in litigation matters that range from civil/commercial litigation to regulatory and criminal defence litigation.
-From Toronto to Windsor and beyond, we have the resources and experience to represent businesses all sized.
-Call us for a consultation.
+Our firm specializes in litigation matters ranging from civil/commercial to regulatory and criminal defence.
+From Toronto to Windsor and beyond, we have the resources and experience to represent all individuals and businesses of various sizes.
+Call us for a consult.